Truongson-erorr/caller-name-speaker-app/README.md

 # Open the project in Android Studio
 # Sync Gradle and build the project

-# Run on an emulator or physical device
+# Run on an emulator or physical device.